Google Ads provides multiple options when it comes to bidding on keywords.

 Good bidding strategies can help you increase your ad rank and even decrease costs to capitalize on cheaper conversions and clicks.

 But bidding can be complicated for a new Google Ads user.

 What strategy is best?
 When should you increase your bids or decrease them?

 Continue reading to find out!

-The Different Bidding Options on Google AdWords (and What To Choose Based on Your Campaign Goals)
+The Different Bidding Options on Google Ads (and What To Choose Based on Your Campaign Goals)

-Currently, on AdWords, there are a few different bidding options based on different goals, like generating more clicks or impressions or conversions.
+Currently, on Google Ads, there are a few different bidding options based on different goals, like generating more clicks or impressions or conversions.